pl0xe/acgen/README.md

   -s SERVER, --server SERVER
                         ssh server to download the assetto server pack created from content manager ex: 192.168.0.2 -l LOCATION, --location LOCATION
                         location on the system where the file is stored at.
-Watch out for windows paths if you are not using powershell as default shell ex linux: ~/Desktop/server.tar.gz ex
+Watch out for windows paths if you are not using powershell as default shell

+                        ex linux: ~/Desktop/server.tar.gz

-                        windows: Desktop\server.tar.gz
+                        ex windows: Desktop/server.tar.gz

   -u USERNAME, --username USERNAME
                         ssh username
   -p PASSWORD, --password PASSWORD